lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 At the 2004 and 2006 events, we had a jazz/funk gig on the Friday evening at 8.30, the four-piece band led by Pete Oxley, one of the UK's best jazz guitarists (as well as being one of the best modern violin-bow makers around).
 The 2005 musical events were unfortunately cancelled due to illness, but went ahead in 2006.
 The event planned for 2007 didn't happen because we were too busy to participate, although we opened the workshop to the public at the December 2008, 2009 and 2010 Christmas Sales, and interestingly, received an order for a student lute from a lady who had visited us several times previously, and who had become fascinated with the idea of learning to play the lute.

-The 2012 Christmas event will take place during the first weekend in December, and Ben Elliott, a young up-and-coming lute student at the Royal College of Music, London, will be on hand, playing throughout the weekend.
+The 2014 Christmas event took place during the first weekend in December, and Ben Elliott, a young up-and-coming lutenist, a graduate of the Royal College of Music, London, was on hand, playing throughout the weekend.

 The 'Chambure' Vihuela